Timothy Prestby image

 Experience

-Professor Prestby is a geographer with a specialization in cartography and geographic information science (GIS).
-Prestby’s affinity towards mapmaking comes from the endless applications of maps and GIS.
-Virtually every domain — governance, commerce, security, public health, and more — have inherently spatial processes.
-Maps and GIS are powerful tools that can help institutions and individuals respond to, and ideally to predict, change in numerous contexts.
+I'm a geographer specializing in cartography and geographic information science (GIS).
+My affinity towards mapmaking comes from the endless applications of maps and GIS.
+Virtually every domain — governance, commerce, security, public health, and more — has inherently spatial processes.
+Maps and GIS are powerful tools that can help institutions and individuals respond to, and ideally predict, change in numerous contexts.

-Prestby seeks to maximize the good that maps can do in society by studying the interplay between psychology and design to understand how people can make sense of geographic information.
-More specifically, his research centers on interactive map design, data storytelling, and trust in maps.
-He has focused this work on media studies and environmental science domains.
-Prestby’s current research bridges his work on trust with his passion for enhancing the user experience of interactive mapping tools.
+I seek to maximize the good that maps can do in society by studying the interplay between psychology and design to understand how people can make sense of geographic information.
+More specifically, my research centers on interactive map design, data storytelling, and trust in maps.
+I have focused this work on media studies and environmental science domains.
+My current research bridges my work on trust with my passion for enhancing the user experience of interactive mapping tools.

 Research Interests